netwrkr95/GitTest/README.md

 # GitTest
-# These is learning repo only
+# These was a learning repo only